- Mission, Vision, Values & Strategies

 If I am a small business bidding as a prime contractor/consultant, am I required to conduct good faith outreach efforts?

 Yes.
 Regardless of whether your business is considered small or not, the Water Authority requires that all businesses seeking to bid on construction and services projects conduct good faith outreach efforts.

 PAC is a committed partnership of San Diego regional public agencies focused on increasing bidding opportunities and the likelihood of success of small businesses on public agency contracts.
+PAC collaborates on outreach events and training, and shares information about processes and bid opportunities.
 This partnership includes:

 - City of San Diego

 - San Diego Housing Commission

 Yes, the Water Authority’s Board of Directors has established an overall SCOOP goal of 30 percent small business dollars as a percentage of the Water Authority’s total dollars awarded.
 However, there are no specific goals on individual solicitation.
 Instead, businesses seeking to bid on construction and service projects conduct good faith outreach to reach small businesses interested in subcontracting opportunities.

 The Sheltered Market Program designates competition for certain contracts to small, registered, certified businesses only.